Rules

 § 1 DEFINITIONS

-Consumer – a consumer as understood by the provisions of the Act of April 23, 1964, Civil Code.
+Consumer – a consumer as defined by the provisions of the Act of April 23, 1964, Civil Code.

-Newsletter – a service provided electronically free of charge, thanks to which the Service Recipient can receive previously ordered messages from the Service Provider electronically regarding the Store, including information about offers, promotions, and news in the Store.
+Newsletter – a free electronic service through which the Service User can receive previously ordered electronic messages from the Service Provider regarding the Store, including information about offers, promotions, and new products in the Store.

 Store – the noszesztuke online store operated by the Service Provider at http://noszesztuke.com

-Service Recipient – any entity using the Newsletter service.
+Service User – any entity using the Newsletter service.

-Privileged Service Recipient – a Service Recipient who is a Consumer or a natural person concluding an agreement with the Service Provider directly related to their business activity, but not of a professional nature for them.
+Privileged Service User – a Service User who is a Consumer or a natural person concluding an agreement with the Service Provider directly related to their business activity, but not having a professional character for them.

-Service Provider – Entrepreneurs entered in the Central Register and Information on Economic Activity kept by the minister responsible for economy and keeping the Central Register and Information on Economic Activity:
+Service Provider – Entrepreneurs registered in the Central Register and Information on Economic Activity maintained by the minister competent for economic affairs and keeping the Central Register and Information on Economic Activity:

-1. Natalia Jakowska, NIP 8471628854, REGON 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner
+- Natalia Jakowska, Tax ID (NIP) 8471628854, Statistical ID (REGON) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – partner of the civil partnership

-2. Adam Kościński, NIP 8471628854, REGON 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner
+- Adam Kościński, Tax ID (NIP) 8471628854, Statistical ID (REGON) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – partner of the civil partnership

 § 2 Newsletter

-1. The Service Recipient may voluntarily use the Newsletter service.
+- The Service User may voluntarily use the Newsletter service.

-2. To use the Newsletter service, a device with an internet browser in the latest version, supporting JavaScript and cookies, with access to the Internet, and an active e-mail account are required.
+- To use the Newsletter service, a device with the latest version of a web browser supporting JavaScript and cookies, with Internet access, and an active email account are required.

-3. E-mails sent as part of this service will be sent to the e-mail address provided by the Service Recipient when subscribing to the Newsletter.
+- Emails sent as part of this service will be sent to the email address provided by the Service User when subscribing to the Newsletter.

-4. In order to conclude the agreement and subscribe to the Newsletter service, the Service Recipient first provides their e-mail address in the designated place in the Store, to which they wish to receive messages sent as part of the Newsletter.
-Upon subscribing to the Newsletter, an agreement for the provision of the service for an indefinite period is concluded, and the Service Provider will begin providing it to the Service Recipient – subject to paragraph 5.
+- In order to conclude the agreement and subscribe to the Newsletter service, the Service User first provides their email address, to which they wish to receive messages sent as part of the Newsletter, in the designated place in the Store.
+At the moment of subscribing to the Newsletter, an agreement for the provision of the service for an indefinite period is concluded, and the Service Provider will begin providing it to the Service User – subject to paragraph 5.

-5. For the proper implementation of the Newsletter service, the Service Recipient is obliged to provide their correct e-mail address.
+- For the proper provision of the Newsletter service, the Service User is obliged to provide their correct email address.

-6. Messages sent as part of the Newsletter will contain information about the possibility of unsubscribing, as well as a link to unsubscribe.
+- Messages sent as part of the Newsletter will contain information about the possibility to unsubscribe, as well as a link to unsubscribe.

-7. The Service Recipient may unsubscribe from the Newsletter, without giving a reason and incurring any costs, at any time, using the option referred to in paragraph 6 or by sending a message to the Service Provider's e-mail address: noszesztuke.sales@gmail.com.
+- The Service User may unsubscribe from the Newsletter, without giving a reason and incurring any costs, at any time, using the option referred to in paragraph 6 or by sending a message to the Service Provider's email address: kontakt@noszesztuke.com

-8. The Service Recipient's use of the unsubscribe link from the Newsletter or sending a message requesting to unsubscribe from the Newsletter will result in the immediate termination of the agreement for the provision of this service.
+- The Service User's use of the unsubscribe link or sending a message requesting to unsubscribe from the Newsletter will result in the immediate termination of the agreement for the provision of this service.

 § 3 Complaints

-1. Complaints regarding the Newsletter should be submitted to the Service Provider at the e-mail address: noszesztuke.sales@gmail.com.
+- Complaints regarding the Newsletter should be submitted to the Service Provider at the email address: kontakt@noszesztuke.com

-1. mediation conducted by the regionally competent Provincial Inspectorate of Trade Inspection, to which an application for mediation should be submitted.
+- mediation conducted by the territorially competent Provincial Inspectorate of Trade Inspection, to which a request for mediation should be submitted.
 As a rule, the procedure is free of charge.
 A list of Inspectorates can be found here: https://uokik.gov.pl/wojewodzkie_inspektoraty_inspekcji_handlowej.php;

-2. the assistance of the regionally competent permanent consumer arbitration court operating at the Provincial Inspectorate of Trade Inspection, to which an application for consideration of the case by the arbitration court should be submitted.
+- the assistance of the territorially competent permanent consumer arbitration court operating at the Provincial Inspectorate of Trade Inspection, to which an application for consideration of the case by an arbitration court should be submitted.
 As a rule, the procedure is free of charge.
 A list of courts is available at: https://uokik.gov.pl/stale_sady_polubowne.php;

-3. free assistance from the municipal or district consumer ombudsman;
+- free assistance from a municipal or district consumer ombudsman;

 § 4 Personal data

-1. The administrator of personal data provided by the Service Recipient in connection with the Newsletter subscription is the Service Provider.
-Detailed information regarding the processing of personal data by the Service Provider – including other purposes and grounds for data processing, as well as data recipients, can be found in the Privacy Policy available in the Store – due to the principle of transparency, contained in the general regulation of the European Parliament and of the Council (EU) on data protection – "GDPR".
+- The Service Provider is the administrator of personal data provided by the Service User in connection with subscribing to the Newsletter.
+Detailed information regarding the processing of personal data by the Service Provider – including other purposes and legal bases for data processing, as well as data recipients – can be found in the Privacy Policy available in the Store, in accordance with the principle of transparency outlined in the General Data Protection Regulation (EU) – "GDPR."

-2. The purpose of processing the Service Recipient's data is to send the Newsletter.
-The basis for processing personal data in this case is the service agreement or actions taken at the Service Recipient's request aimed at its conclusion (Article 6(1)(b) of the GDPR), as well as the legitimate interest of the Service Provider, consisting in processing data for the purpose of establishing, pursuing or defending possible claims (Article 6(1)(f) of the GDPR).
+- The purpose of processing the Service User's data is to send the Newsletter.
+The legal basis for processing personal data in this case is the service agreement or actions taken at the Service User's request aimed at concluding it (Article 6(1)(b) of the GDPR), as well as the Service Provider's legitimate interest in processing data to establish, pursue, or defend against potential claims (Article 6(1)(f) of the GDPR).

-3. Providing data by the Service Recipient is voluntary, but at the same time necessary for the provision of the Newsletter service.
+- Providing data by the Service User is voluntary, but at the same time necessary for providing the Newsletter service.
 Failure to provide data means that the Service Provider will not be able to provide this service.

-4. The Service Recipient's data will be processed until:
+- The Service User's data will be processed until:

-1. the Service Recipient unsubscribes from the Newsletter;
+- the Service User unsubscribes from the Newsletter;

-2. the possibility of asserting claims by the Service Recipient or the Service Provider related to the Newsletter ceases;
+- the possibility of the Service User or the Service Provider pursuing claims related to the Newsletter ceases;

-3. the Service Recipient's objection to the processing of their personal data is accepted – if the basis for data processing was the legitimate interest of the Service Provider
+- the Service User's objection to the processing of their personal data is accepted – in cases where the legal basis for data processing was the Service Provider's legitimate interest.

-5. The Service Recipient has the right to demand:
+- The Service User has the right to request:

-6. In order to exercise their rights, the Service Recipient should contact the Service Provider.
+- To exercise their rights, the Service User should contact the Service Provider.

-7. If the Service Recipient believes that their data is being processed unlawfully, the Service Recipient may file a complaint with the President of the Personal Data Protection Office.
+- If the Service User believes that their data is being processed unlawfully, the Service User may lodge a complaint with the President of the Personal Data Protection Office.

 § 5 Final Provisions

-1. The Service Provider reserves the right to amend these regulations only for important reasons.
-An important reason is understood as the necessity to change the regulations due to the modernization of the Newsletter service or changes in legal provisions affecting the provision of the service by the Service Provider.
+- The Service Provider reserves the right to amend these regulations only for important reasons.
+An important reason is understood as the necessity to amend the regulations due to the modernization of the Newsletter service or a change in legal provisions affecting the provision of the service by the Service Provider.

-2. Information about the planned change to the regulations will be sent to the Service Recipient's e-mail address provided when subscribing to the Newsletter at least 7 days before the changes come into effect.
+- Information about the planned amendment to the regulations will be sent to the Service User's email address provided at the time of subscribing to the Newsletter at least 7 days before the changes come into effect.

-3. If the Service Recipient does not object to the planned changes before they come into effect, it is assumed that they accept them.
+- If the Service User does not object to the planned changes before they come into effect, it is assumed that they accept them.

-4. In case of non-acceptance of the planned changes, the Service Recipient should send information about this to the Service Provider's e-mail address: noszesztuke.sales@gmail.com, which will result in the termination of the service agreement at the moment the planned changes come into effect.
+- In case of non-acceptance of the planned changes, the Service User should send information about this to the Service Provider's email address: kontakt@noszesztuke.com, which will result in the termination of the service agreement at the moment the planned changes come into effect.

-7. In the event of any dispute with a Service Recipient who is not a privileged Service Recipient, the court competent for the Service Provider's registered office shall have jurisdiction.
+- In the event of any dispute with a Service User who is not a privileged Service User, the competent court will be the court appropriate for the Service Provider's registered office.